 Select Enabled to get an IP address from the LAN or Disabled to use a fixed IP address.
 Enter the default IP address to use if a network is not available or if DHCP is disabled.
 Enter the default netmask to use if a network is not available or if DHCP is disabled.
 Enter the default gateway address to use if a network is not available or if DHCP is disabled.
 Enter the default DNS server IP address to use if DHCP is disabled.
+Do not change from the default of 1 second unless directed to by techical service.
+The TCP Timeout should only be increased if the VTouch live connection is being Reset due to slow cellular connection speed.
 Select Enabled to activate a connection to VTouch, or Disabled to stop sending data and alarms to VTouch.
 Select Enabled to allow the ability to access the controller programming and log files remotely using VTouch, or Disabled to prevent remote connection to the controller using VTouch.
 The controller can still send data and alarms to VTouch, but the Live-Connect icon will not appear on the VTouch webpages.
 Enter the time between data updates being sent to VTouch.
 Enter the maximum time allowed for VTouch to respond.